abtris/oncall-heath/README.md

 		- What is 100?
 		- What is 50?
 		- What is 0?
 	- Let's open discussion about it, I want hear your opinions.
-Please ping me in Gophers slack or write me email.
+Please create [github issue](https://github.com/abtris/oncall-heath/issues) or [write me email](mailto:ladislav@prskavec.net?subject=oncall-health).